 The best fell running shoes will provide support and stability when running over rough, off-road terrain.
-Running shoes for the fells are made to instil confidence when bounding through the thickest mud and most slippy ground.
+Running shoes for the fells are made to instill confidence when bounding through the thickest mud and most slippy ground.

 We’ve gathered our favourite seven pairs of fell running shoes and tested them over all conditions and distances on extreme trails and rough fells.
 Our favourite fell running shoes have two features at the forefront of their designs: grip and agility.

 To be able to tackle fells, which include some of the hardest off-road terrain imaginable, then you need a pair of trail running shoes that dig in and provide grip even in thick mud, sloshy underfoot ground, wet rock, and sections of water.
-Grip is extremely important in a pair of good fell running shoes and it is our top priority when recommending a shoe to you.

-Secondly, agility.
-With this comes a lightweight shoe, that’s breathable and has a good drainage system.
-A fell running shoe shouldn’t get clogged up with five kilos of mud, or be as water-logged as your garden paddling pool.
 Fell running shoes will feel light and energised on your feet and get rid of any excess debris as soon as you run through it, allowing you to run efficiently, conserve energy, and not get tripped up on the ground you’re navigating.

-Best in Test: La Sportiva Mutant – View on La Sportiva.com
+Best in test: La Sportiva Mutant

-Best Value: Higher State Soil Shaker 2 – View on Sportsshoes.com
+Best value: Higher State Soil Shaker 2

 Best fell running shoes in detail:

 The La Sportiva Mutant is a stylish mountain running shoe designed to handle challenging trails.
+It features a split tongue with spiral side lacing system and integrated gaiter to keep debris out and provide a snug fit.

 Pros